New York Times journalists, other workers on 24-hour strike

 The strike comes as other U.S. media companies including Gannett, CNN and the digital media outlet BuzzFeed have cut staff, citing difficult economic conditions and a pullback in advertising.

-The New York Times has seen shorter walkouts in recent years, including a half-day protest in August by a new union representing technology workers who claimed unfair labor practices.
-The last strike that stopped the newspaper's publication was in 1978 and lasted 88 days.
+The New York Times has seen short walkouts in recent years, but the last strike that stopped its publication was in 1978.

 In one breakthrough that both sides called significant, the company backed off its proposal to replace the existing adjustable pension plan with an enhanced 401(k) retirement plan.
 The Times offered instead to let the union choose between the two.
 The company also agreed to expand fertility treatment benefits.